PrimaveraDeveloper/identity-server/README.md

 ## Contributing and Feedback

-Contribution is limited, for the time being, to the Identity Server development team.
+Contribution is limited to the Identity Server development team.

-Any problem found in the documentation or any other suggestion should be reported in the Issues section.
+Any problem found in the documentation or any other suggestion should be reported with an issue.

 ## License

-The current version of this documentation is designed for PRIMAVERA employees only.
+This documentation is only useful for employees of PRIMAVERA BSS.